 2. Don’t Overwash.

 Remember, curly hair is naturally dry and frizz-prone.
 The natural oils from your scalp that keep straighter hair shiny and moisturized can’t travel down the kinks and bends of a curly hair strand.
 Shampooing less often can help your curls retain more moisture, staying softer, smoother, and healthier.
-When you do shampoo, make sure to use a shampoo designed for curls to help define and detangle your hair.
+When you do shampoo, use a shampoo designed for curls to help define and detangle your hair.
 On no ‘poo days, try using a dry shampoo just on your roots and scalp, or co-wash with water and a moisturizing conditioner for curls to refresh your mane.

 3. Detangle Gently.